My Healing Journey

 I continued to work hard to implement the program daily and by the spring of 2015 I was living a normal life!
 These are two family photos we had taken in April of 2015.

 It was time to celebrate my return to full health!
 It was also time to take a well earned family vacation!!!
 San Diego was an ideal place to go since my husband’s work sent him there.
 It included a plane flight, staying in a hotel, a rental car, and eating out.
 We also did theme parks, the beach, and meals in the homes of college friends.
 I felt like I was in heaven…tears of gratitude sprung up every single day of that trip.

 A recent highlight and huge milestone was eating a Red Robin Mountain High Mudd Pie with my friend Rebekah (pictured above with me at the in-person seminar).
 This was something we had imagined together and it was amazing to make this dream come true!

 I am incredibly grateful for how my heart and life have changed because of DNRS and how it has impacted my family.
 My daughters improved along with me and they are thriving, healthy and well.
-A special thank you to Annie for creating this program, Candy for coaching me along the way, and all the DNRS workers behind the scenes.
+A special thank you to Annie for creating this program, my DNRS Coach who guided me along the way, and all the DNRS workers behind the scenes.
 Thank you to my extended family and friends who helped while I was not well, especially my mom.
 Thank you Amber for telling me about the program and encouraging me to work on food, Rebekah for attending the seminar with me and getting together to practice, and Shawna for being my faithful phone partner almost daily for 11 months.
 Thanks to my daughters for your daily patience while I recovered.
 Even bigger thanks to my husband, Matt.
 You are a consistent encouragement and you never once complained about the load you carried.
 You were gracious in my time of need and sacrificed a great deal to serve me and the girls.
 You supported my recovery 100%, and I am honored to be able to give life and love back to you.